Y0Coss/docs-fork/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_sap_preinstallation_wizard/guide.en-gb.md

 <sup>2</sup> *OVHcloud is not authorized to provide the required SAP sources for an installation.
 Therefore, we ask you to store your SAP sources in an OVHcloud Object Storage container.
 To do this, use the SAP Maintenance Planner tool to generate the list and download the set of SAP sources necessary for your desired installation.
 Don't forget to deposit the SAPCAR executable in your Object Storage container.*

-<sup>3</sup> *When deploying your SAP system, a dedicated virtual machine named "ovhcloud-sap-wizard" will be deployed in your VMware service on OVHcloud.
+<sup>3</sup> *When deploying your SAP system, a dedicated virtual machine named "ovhcloud-sap-wizard" will be deployed in your VMware on OVHcloud service.
 This virtual machine is essential for orchestrating the entire installation process.
 It is equipped with 2 vCPUs, 1 GB of RAM, and 30 GB of storage.
 At the end of the installation process, whether successful or failed, this virtual machine will be automatically deleted.*

 ## Step-by-Step

 ### Step 1

-In this first step, select the VMware service on OVHcloud that you want to use for your SAP installation.
+In this first step, select the VMware on OVHcloud service that you want to use for your SAP installation.
 Choose the datacenter, as well as the cluster that will host your SAP virtual machines.

 ![sap-preinstallation-wizard-step-1](images/step-1.png){.thumbnail}